Lymphatic system – How to get the most out of your built-in waste disposal

 Most of us lead more-or less inactive lives when compared to our ancestors.
 This eases up the built-up of toxins and other waste material that our cells and tissues inevitably produce.
 Unless the Lymphatic System is functioning properly, these build-ups can reach critical levels and cause anything from fatigue to inflammations.
 In order to stop this from happening you need to stay active, but you also need to work smart rather than hard.
 Here are some tips and tricks on how to activate this system in the shortest amount of time.

 While you’re undergoing huge amounts of stress your body produces a lot of stress hormones.
 The waste disposed by these hormones is highly acidic.
-A glass of lemon water might help you re-balance the pH value in your system, but the toxins still need to be purged.
 Now when I say stress I mean both physical (bad posture) and mental (anxiety, worry).
 While there are ways of controlling stress and still being productive, exercise can offer much more by treating the cause of the stress and not the symptoms.
 Through exercise you will both take your mind off of things and activate your muscles.
 Remember when I said work smart and not hard?
 These exercises target the Lymphatic system directly and will give you the most benefit when applied correctly.

 Rebound for at least 5 minutes